snes9xgit/snes9x/win32/docs/readme-windows.txt

 Press the Reset button just in case you've used the dialog before, leave the Search Type and Data Size radio boxes at their default values and press OK.

-Play the game for a while until you loose a life by just keep walking into baddies, when the game restarts and the life counter displays 4, launch the Cheat Search dialog again but this time press the Search button rather than Reset.
+Play the game for a while until you loose a life by just keeping walking into baddies; when the game restarts and the life counter displays 4, launch the Cheat Search dialog again but this time press the Search button rather than Reset.
 The number of items in the list will reduce, each line shows a memory location, its current value and its previous value; what we're looking for is